Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: NSE transition, , and radioactive nuclei

-One can immediately see that, however, the right panel exhibits a much more pronounced scatter among the points.
-The most strikingly different result is the one from LC18, which is however the natural consequence of imposing a fixed amount (i.e. $0.07 M_\odot$) of $\ce{^56Ni}$ to be ejected.
-For WH07, both the C19 and WH07 yields of $\ce{^44Ti}$ are higher compared to our findings.
-In the case of C19, the reason behind this was discussed in Section~\ref{sec:ye}, and it most likely has to do with the higher NSE threshold adopted.
-In the case of WH07, the reason is quite similar, since they do not include neutrinos at all, and therefore all tracers have Ye of $\sim 0.5$ which, as illustrated in the previous section, leads to higher abundances of $\ce{^44Ti}$.
-For F23, the situation is instead more complicated, since there does seem to be a very large spread in their $\ce{^44Ti}$ yields, although the reason behind this is unclear, since only the final yields for those models are publicly available.
+However, the right panel exhibits much more pronounced scatter among the points.
+The most strikingly different result is the one from LC18, which is simply the consequence of imposing a fixed amount (i.e., $0.07 M_\odot$) of $\ce{^56Ni}$ to be ejected in all models.
+Both C19 and WH07 report higher $\ce{^44Ti}$ yields than our findings.
+For C19, the reason for this was discussed in Sect.~\ref{sec:ye} and most likely stems from the higher NSE threshold.
+For WH07, the reason is quite similar: they do not include neutrinos at all, leaving all tracers at $Y_e$ $\sim 0.5$, which, as illustrated in the previous section, increases $\ce{^44Ti}$ abundances.
+For F23, the situation is more complex: their $\ce{^44Ti}$ yields show a very wide spread, though the reason remains unclear since only the final yields for those models are publicly available.